stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 ## Approach

-Although this is a personal project we _will_ strive to apply best practice to our design and development (as we would if it were a professional contract).
+Although this is a personal project we _will_ strive to apply best practice to our design and development as we would if it were a professional contract.

-In general our goals for this (or any other) project are:
+In general our goals are:

 * Maintainability - The prime directive: code should be designed and implemented such that it can be easily extended, refactored and fixed.